emazack/registration-form/README.md

 # User manager
-This is a application made with the React that allows listing, adding, editing and deleting records from an Object API. a basic React CRUD for handling users.
+This is an application made with the React that allows listing, adding, editing and deleting records from an Object API. a basic React CRUD for handling users.

 ## Table of contents